madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/baseline.md

 | testqueue    | 1        |
 ```

-### Baseline validation summary

-- RabbitMQ node is running and healthy
-- The management plugin is enabled and accessible
-- Queue creation is successful
-- Message publishing works as expected
-- Message consumption functions correctly
-- CLI tools operate without error

-This confirms a successful baseline validation of RabbitMQ on a GCP SUSE Arm64 virtual machine.
+You have successfully validated RabbitMQ on your GCP SUSE Arm64 virtual machine.
+The node is running and healthy, the management plugin is enabled and accessible, and queue operations (creation, publishing, consumption) work correctly.